jboero/ExtundeleteX/README.md

 # ExtundeleteX
 ## Requirements
 To compile and install this program, you should first install the binary and development packages for e2fsprogs and e2fslibs.
 You must also have a C++ compiler and a make utility to compile extundelete.
+Note some distributions (Fedora) also require the e2fslibs-devel package (headers) to be installed.

 ## Installation
 ### Acquiring sources